KennedyIDK/bash-scripts/general-scripts/terminal_header/README.md

 chmod +x ~/.local/bin/terminal_header.sh
 ```

-Add the following line to your .bashrc or .bash_profile file:
+Add the following line to your .bashrc file:
 ```sh
 ~/.local/bin/terminal_header.sh
 ```

+You can omit the full path to the script if it is in your PATH.